...

 Public speaking tips can be invaluable, especially when you are first starting.
 We’ll delve into the art of public speaking as a leader, executive, business owner, and individual.
 You’ll learn how to:

-• Use stories, pauses, and body language to keep attention.
+• Use powerful stories, pauses, and body language to keep attention.

 Let’s jump right into it.
 I’ll share powerful speech delivery techniques and tricks.
 These follow evidence-based findings.
 They are proven to build confidence in public speaking on any stage.